 - Carefully burn the insides of the letters you just outlined.

 This is only the second free-hand project I’ve done with my wood burner.
 I had fun playing around with burning letters when I made the Phone Charging Stand.
 I’ll be sharing my other free-hand project soon.

 Not knowing if my sister would want to hang it or put it on a shelf I decided to create a hanger with red and white bakers twine.
-Perfect since she loves to bake and rolling pins are for baking 🙂
+It was perfect since she loves to bake 🙂